rustfs/docs.rustfs.com/docs/features/cloud-native/index.md

 ### Performance

 Since object storage serves as both primary and secondary storage, it needs to deliver performance at scale.
 From mobile/web applications to AI/ML, data-intensive workloads require exceptional performance from underlying object storage.
 Even data protection workloads need high-performance deduplication and snapshot access.
-No enterprise can afford slow recovery processes.
+Rapid recovery is essential for business continuity.
 Traditionally, these workloads required bare metal performance.
 Now, all these workloads can be containerized - as proven by public cloud providers' success.

-RustFS is the world's fastest object storage, with read/write speeds of 325 GiB/s and 171 GiB/s on NVMe, and 11 GiB/s and 9 GiB/s on HDD.
+RustFS is a high-performance object storage solution, with read/write speeds of 325 GiB/s and 171 GiB/s on NVMe, and 11 GiB/s and 9 GiB/s on HDD.
 At such speeds, every workload can be achieved in any multi-cloud architecture running on any infrastructure.

 ### Scalable